makerdao/mips/MIP74/MIP74.md

 **MIP74c1: Adding & Modifying a Permissionless Open Market Operation**

-Defines the governance process for altering existing permissionless open market operations and proposing new open market operations.
+Defines the Governance process for altering existing Permissionless Open Market Operations and proposing new Open Market Operations.

 **MIP74c2: Urgent Cancellation of a Permissionless Open Market Operation**

-Defines the processes for cancelling an existing permissionless open market operation quickly.
+Defines the processes for cancelling an existing Permissionless Open Market Operation quickly.

 **MIP74c3: Input by Bodies of MakerDAO Organizational Structure and Possible Limitations**